bioinformaticsdotca/CSHL_2019/Module17/Module17_lab.md

 3)	Create the metatargetome for LARP4.
 Follow same steps as above.

-●	From the Cytoscape menu bar, select File > Apps>iRegulon> Query TF-target database.
+●	From the Cytoscape menu bar, select Apps > iRegulon > Query TF-target database.

 ●	A ‘Query TF-target database for a factor’ window pops up.
 In the ‘Transcription Factor field’, enter ‘LARP4’.